lfortran/lfortran/doc/src/asr/asr.md

 having a pointer to it.

-`abi=Source` means the symbol's implementation is included (full ASR), otherwise it is external (interface ASR, such as procedure interface).
+`abi=Source` means the symbol's implementation is included (full ASR), otherwise, it is external (interface ASR, such as procedure interface).

-`SubroutineCall`/`FunctionCall` store the actual final resolved subroutine or function (`name` member).
+`SubroutineCall`/`FunctionCall` stores the actual final resolved subroutine or function (`name` member).
 They also store the original symbol (`original_name`), which can be one of: `null`, `GenericProcedure` or `ExternalSymbol`.

-When a module is compiled, it is parsed into full ASR, an object file is produced, the full ASR (abi=Source, "body" is non-empty) is transformed into interface ASR (abi=LFortran, "body" is empty).
-Both interface and full ASR is saved into the mod file.
+When a module is compiled, it is parsed into full ASR, an object file is produced, and the full ASR (abi=Source, "body" is non-empty) is transformed into interface ASR (abi=LFortran, "body" is empty).
+Both interface and full ASR are saved into the mod file.

 When a module is used, it is first looked up in the symbol table (as either full or interface ASR) and used if it is present.
-Otherwise a mod file is found on the disk, loaded (as either full or interface ASR for LFortran's mod file, depending on LFortran's compiler options; or for GFortran's mod file the corresponding interface ASR is constructed with abi=GFortran) and used.
+Otherwise, a mod file is found on the disk, loaded (as either full or interface ASR for LFortran's mod file, depending on LFortran's compiler options; or for GFortran's mod file, the corresponding interface ASR is constructed with abi=GFortran) and used.
 After the ASR is loaded, the symbols that are used are represented as ExternalSymbols in the current scope of the symbol table.